pawelw/angular-offcanvas-navbar/readme.md

 Install
 ========================

-1. Add offcanvas-navbar.js to your main file (index.html)
+1. Add build/offcanvas-navbar.js to your main file (index.html)
+2. Add build/offcanvas-navbar.css or build/offcanvas-navbar.scss to your main file (index.html)
 2. Set ngOffcanvas as a dependency in your module

 	```javascript